adamency/numen/README.md

     numen

-There normally isn't any output but you should be able to type "hey" by saying "hoof eve yank" and transcribe a sentence after saying "scribe".
-You can terminate it by pressing Ctrl+c or saying "troll cap".
+There shouldn't be any output but you should be able to type "hey" by saying "hoof eve yank" and transcribe a sentence after saying "scribe".
+You can terminate it by pressing Ctrl+c which is "troll cap".

-If nothing happened, you might need to specify the right audio device with the `--mic` option.
-See `numen --list-mics` for what's available.
+If nothing happened, check it's using the right audio device with:

+    timeout 5 numen --verbose --audiolog=me.wav
+    aplay me.wav

+and specify a `--mic` from `--list-mics` if not.

-Have a go in your text editor, the default phrases are in the `/etc/numen/phrases` directory.
+Now you can have a go in your text editor, the default phrases are in the `/etc/numen/phrases` directory.

 ## Going Further